Do You Know What’s Breadcrumbing in Dating Relationships?

 Ghosting leaves the victim without closure in the relationship.

-Breadcrumbing is not as much clear a breakup strategy as ghosting because the initiator does not wish to let his or her partner go.
+Breadcrumbing is not as clear a breakup strategy as ghosting because the initiator does not wish to let his or her partner go.
 It is this way of keeping a date on “hold” that can make it more harmful than ghosting.

 Surprisingly, this study found that ghosting victims often have no significant changes in psychological correlates for life-satisfaction, loneliness, or helplessness.